ZilvinasVysniauskas/plain_javascript_practice/README.md

-Interactive Storybook: This project helps understand the Document Object Model (DOM) manipulation and event handling.
-You'll dynamically create and modify HTML elements in response to user interactions, navigating through different parts of the story.
+Interactive Storybook: Create an interactive storybook where users can click through different sections of a story.
+Each section could have interactive elements that users can click on to reveal more information or to make decisions that affect the story.

-Pomodoro Timer: This project will help you grasp JavaScript's timing functions like setTimeout and setInterval.
-You'll also gain experience with updating the DOM in real-time and handling user interactions.
+Pomodoro Timer: Build a timer which follows the Pomodoro Technique (25 minutes of work, 5 minutes of break).
+Users should be able to start, pause, and reset the timer.

-Slideshow Generator: Create an application where users can upload images to generate a slideshow.
-Concepts Covered: File API to handle file uploads, and CSS transitions for slideshow effects.
+Custom Video Player: Create a custom video player using the HTML5 video API.
+Users should be able to play, pause, stop, fast forward, and rewind.
+Include a volume control and a progress bar.

-Collaborative Whiteboard: Build an application that allows multiple users to draw on a shared canvas in real-time.
-Concepts Covered: WebSocket for real-time communication, Canvas API for drawing functionality.
+Interactive SVG Editor: Build an interactive SVG (Scalable Vector Graphics) editor where users can create simple shapes like circles, rectangles, lines and manipulate their properties like position, size, color, etc.

-Mood Tracker: Develop an application that allows users to track their mood over time and visualize the data.
-Concepts Covered: Local Storage to persist data, date functions to handle entries, and a library like Chart.js to visualize data.
+JavaScript Drum Kit: Create an interactive webpage that plays different drum sounds when specific keys are pressed.
+Show visual feedback when each key is pressed.

-Typing Speed Tester: You'll handle string operations and timing events.
-It gives you a chance to calculate words per minute, a common operation when dealing with text in JavaScript.
+Typing Speed Tester: Create an application that allows users to test their typing speed.
+It should display a chunk of text for the user to type out, and measure how long it takes them to type it.
+It can also calculate words per minute and display the result.

-Interactive Quiz Game: Create an interactive quiz game with multiple choice questions and real-time score tracking.
-Concepts Covered: Array manipulation to manage questions, and timer functions to limit time per question.
+Maze Game: Build a simple maze game where the user has to navigate from one point to another using arrow keys.
+You could start with a simple 2D grid and then make it more complex by adding walls or other obstacles.

-Star Rating System: This project involves handling mouse events and manipulating CSS classes or styles.
-You'll update the display based on user interaction, and perhaps save the rating for each item in local storage.
+Star Rating System: Develop a star rating system where users can rate an item by clicking on the stars.
+The stars should highlight on hover, and the chosen rating should be displayed to the user and saved when they click.

-Canvas Drawing Application: You'll be using the HTML Canvas API, allowing users to draw shapes in a 2D drawing context.
-This requires handling mouse events and updating the canvas in response.
+Canvas Drawing Application: Use the HTML canvas API to create an interactive drawing application.
+Users should be able to change the color and size of the brush, and should be able to save their drawings.

-Real-Time Chat Application: This project provides experience with WebSockets for real-time communication between the client and the server.
-It's a more advanced project, but will give you a good understanding of how real-time web applications work.
+Real-Time Chat Application: This is a complex project where you create a real-time chat application using WebSockets.
+Users should be able to create chat rooms and send and receive messages in real-time.
+Implement authentication so that users need to log in before joining chat rooms.